telerik/kendo-ui-core/docs/web/grid/appearance.md

 Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records (depending on the browser).
 Using a larger row count than that can produce unexpected behavior or Javascript errors.

+When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling combined with a large number of data items (e.g. thousands) can impose a challenge to easily acccess all table rows, as this will require a great deal of touch scrolling.
+On the other hand, using virtual scrolling with a very small number of items
+(below a couple of hundreds) doesn't make much sense either.

-In all cases listed above when using virtual scrolling is not supported, revert to standard paging.
+In all cases listed above when using virtual scrolling is not supported or recommended, revert to standard paging or non-virtual scrolling without paging, depending on the number of data items.

 ## Locked columns (Frozen columns)